-From Home (or a former school/childcare center) to the Preschool/Pre-K Programs
+From Home (or a former school/childcare center) to the Toddler I or Toddler II Programs

 Leaving your young child with anyone new is extremely difficult, especially a group of people in a place that you're not very familiar with.
-Before starting your child in our preschool/pre-k classrooms, we highly recommend that you spend some time visiting the classroom with your child.
-While children ages 3-5 can be excited and look forward to their new school experience, it's always a good idea for everyone involved to make sure the child feels comfortable before their first day.
+Before starting your child in one of our Toddler classrooms, we highly recommend that you spend some time visiting the classroom with your child.
+Toddler-aged children are generally the age group that has the most difficult time transitioning into a new situation.
 It generally takes between 2-4 weeks for a child to become well-adjusted to a new child care situation.
 The more that you integrate your child into the classroom before you have to leave him/her, the easier it will be when you leave them on their first day.
-However, It's not uncommon for older children to have difficulties with this separation from parents even after the child has adjusted to the classroom environment.
+However, it's not uncommon for toddlers to have difficulties with this separation from parents even after the child has adjusted to the classroom environment.